heptarch/heptarch.github.io/drafts/cone.md

 \Delta A = \frac{1}{2}r^2 (\beta - \sin\beta) \approx 5.5 \text{ m}^2,
 $$

 where $\beta = 2\pi /3$ is the opening angle of the segment (in radians).
-This part of the footprint is shallow (less than $2 \text{ m}$) and hence of less utility.
+This part of the footprint is cramped (height less than $2 \text{ m}$) and hence of less utility.
-Some of the excised cladding can be repurposed to cope the edge of the face provide a shallow portico.
-The face itself will also be sheet metal, inset with a spruce doorway
+Some of the excised cladding can be repurposed to cope the edge of the face and provide a shallow portico.
+The face itself will be sheet metal, inset with a spruce doorway which reproduces the hyperbola albeit horizontally compressed.

 *Ground floor.* The ground floor has ample footage, around $\pi \cdot 1.5^2 \text{ m}^2 \approx 7 \text{ m}^2$ at height $2 \text{ m}$